 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the AusNet network in Warragul but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

-There are five electricity distributors in Victoria: CitiPower, Jemena, Powercor, AusNet Services and United Energy.
-The energy rates and tariffs can vary between distribution zones.
+As previously mentioned, there are five electricity distributors in Victoria: CitiPower, Jemena, Powercor, AusNet Services and United Energy.
+It is important to note that the energy rates and tariffs can vary between distribution zones.
 For example, the price a customer pays for power living on the CitiPower network in Hawthorne will differ from the price paid by somebody living on the Jemena network in Footscray.

 CitiPower

-According to CitiPower, only 23 per cent of its customers’ energy bills are made up of distribution costs, as opposed to almost 50 per cent in other states.
+According to the Australian Energy Regulator (AER), only 24% of its customers’ energy bills are made up of distribution costs, as compared with up to 50% in other states.
 CitiPower has a strong focus on network performance, planning and maintenance.

 Customers can use the CitiPower website to report outages, damage to power poles and streetlights.
 You can contact CitiPower to request an electricity connection via its online portal called ‘eConnect’, plus report any hazards like trees getting too close to powerlines.